star-hengxing/libuipc/README.md

 #### Linux

-Install the project:
+Install the project.

 ```shell
 cmake --install . --config <Debug/Release/RelWithDebInfo>
 ```

-To run the programs, you need to set the environment variable `LD_LIBRARY_PATH` to include the shared libraries in the `<Debug/Release/RelWithDebInfo>/bin` folder, otherwise the shared uipc library and the dependent backends will not be found.
+To run the programs, you need to set the environment variable `LD_LIBRARY_PATH` to include the shared libraries in the `<Debug/Release/RelWithDebInfo>/bin` folder, otherwise the shared **libuipc** library and the dependent backends will not be found.

 ```shell
 cd <Debug/Release/RelWithDebInfo>/bin